FTBTeam/FTB-Echoes/README.md

 ### Completion Rewards

 Completion rewards define a set of rewards granted to a player when they complete a stage.
-This includes one or more of an item, some experience, some currency, or a command to be run on behalf of the player (e.g. grant them a game stage)
+This includes one or more of an item (or items), some experience, some currency, or a command to be run on behalf of the player (e.g. grant them a game stage)

-All fields below are optional, but at least of one `item`, `experience`, `currency` or `command` must be specified.
+All fields below are optional, but at least one of `item`, `experience`, `currency` or `command` must be specified.

 Fields: